mayhathaway/systems-final/DEVLOG.md

 - Added signal handling for server
 - Found a bug: after Ctrl+C, it printed "Thank you for chatting", "may: may: may: may: may: may: may: may: may:"", and then "Thank you for chatting", will figure out why that is.
 - Contributor(s): May Hathaway

+---

+### Sunday 1/24/21
+- Fixed the "may: may: may: may:" bug
+- Minor aesthetic changes
+- Contributor(s): Sasha Wald